Japanese Escorts

 10 January 1945:

 Completed and registered in the Kure Naval District.
-Cdr Matsushima Minoru is the Commanding Officer.
+Reserve Cdr Matsushima Minoru is the Commanding Officer.
 Attached to the Kure Guard Unit.

 19 January 1945: